brimdata/zed/cmd/zar/README.md

 traverses the archive, applies a query to each log file, and writes the output to either stdout, or to a new file in the chunk's directory.

-Here's an example using the same "count()" query as before.
-The special file name "_" means it should apply the query to each chunk file:
+Here's an example using the same "count()" query as before:

 ```
-zar map "count()" _ | zq -f table -
+zar map "count()" | zq -f table -
 ```
 which results in:
 ```